chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 - `--use_residual`: Enable residual (skip) connections.

-#### CNN vs ResNet on CIFAR10

 ### Results
 The second set of experiments focused on CNNs applied to the CIFAR-10 dataset.
 I experimented with ResNet-style models of varying depths (ResNet-18, ResNet-34, and a deeper ResNet-50-like network), with and without residual connections, and with or without a learning rate scheduler.
 These experiments helped me understand how architectural depth and skip connections affect model performance.

+#### CNN vs ResNet on CIFAR10

+**Key observations:**

+1. **With skip (residual) vs without skip**

+- Without skip (skip0):
+Deep models collapse: cnn_skip0_L5-6-8-5_sched0 = 41% acc, sched1 even worse = 27% acc.
+Medium architecture (L3-4-6-3) improves slightly but remains low (59–70%).
+Only the smallest one (L2-2-2-2) reaches ~74–76%.
+- With skip (skip1):
+All models surpass 75–78% accuracy. cnn_skip1_L3-4-6-3_sched1 = 77.9%
+cnn_skip1_L2-2-2-2_sched1 = 77.9% with top-5 >97%
+Even the deepest model (L5-6-8-5), which collapsed without skip, reaches 77.8% with skip.
+-> For CNNs as well, residual connections stabilize training and enable deeper networks.

+2. **Effect of data augmentation (augm vs non-augm)**

+The three experiments with augm_skip1_* achieve higher test accuracy (~85%): cnn_augm_skip1_L5-6-8-5_sched1 = 85.3%
+cnn_augm_skip1_L3-4-6-3_sched1 = 85.4%
+cnn_augm_skip1_L2-2-2-2_sched1 = 85.0%

+All clearly outperform models without augmentation (max ~78%).

 ## Exercise 2: Pre-trained model fine-tuning from CIFAR-10 to CIFAR-100

-#### Fine-tuning Experiments

-Path to the pre-trained model on CIFAR-10
-In my case I used the models CNN ResNet-18 style, trained with data augmentation, skip connections and learning rate scheduler.
+For the second exercise I decided to do the finetuning on cifar100, since I had to do the fine tuning on one of the best performing models on cifar10, I used the models CNN ResNet-18 style, trained with data augmentation, skip connections and learning rate scheduler.

 ```bash
 # Linear evaluation (freeze all layers)